A Klassiker explainer: why is the match between Bayern Munich and Borussia Dortmund so important?

 In six seasons under Hitzfeld, the Black-Yellows never finished lower than fourth, and in 1994/95 they finally claimed their first Bundesliga title, finishing six points clear of Bayern in sixth.
 The following year BVB defended their title.
 Again they finished six points ahead of the record champions, but this time Bayern had come second, having been overtaken by BVB with four games to play in the first real title race between the pair.

-Watch: Dortmund’s best Klassiker goals
+Watch: Ten years of Klassiker goals

 Order was restored from a Munich perspective the next season as they ended Borussia’s grip on the Meisterschale under Giovanni Trapattoni, but Dortmund would have the last laugh.